zfadhli/tailwind-gallery-page/README.md

 # Tailwind Unsplash Gallery

 This is a next.js application for unsplash gallery.
+Deployed on [https://tailwind-unsplash-gallery.vercel.app/](https://tailwind-unsplash-gallery.vercel.app/)

 ## Features